DjangoGirls/tutorial/en/python_introduction/README.md

 <!--sec data-title="Change directory: Linux" data-id="python_linux"
 data-collapse=true ces-->

-On Linux, it will be like this (the word "Desktop" might be translated to your local language):
+On Linux, it will be like this:

 {% filename %}command-line{% endfilename %}
 ```
 $ cd ~/Desktop
 ```

+(Remember that the word "Desktop" might be translated to your local language.)

 <!--endsec-->